the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-guidance.md

 (cm-pr-guidance-before)=
-## Before you accept the invitation
+## Before you accept an invitation to peer review

 The following steps will help you make a decision whether to review the paper or not.
 They need to be taken fast.